metocean/api-conventions/README.md

 Note CF-JSON is is just a specification within JSON, and is specified as above to differentiate it from any other arbitrary JSON which would be application/json.

+Optionally, a cf suffix can be added to netcdf to indicate that it is cf compliant:
+* application/vnd.unidata.netcdf.cf+binary

 Where an endpoint supports ,multiple MIME types, the requested type should be specified in the 'Content-Type' header of the request.